gbeitakiser/TriviaGame/README.md

     -W: 99
     -R: 101

--From what college did Guy Fieri graduate prior to making it big on the Food Network?
+-From what college did Guy Fieri graduate prior to making it big?
     -W: UCLA
     -W: Harvard
     -R: UNLV